blongden73/ITS/the-grounds.markdown

   the most incredible sunsets, so we highly recommend booking an evening session to truly make the most of this magical experience.
 Treat yourself to a moment of tranquillity and let nature rejuvenate your spirit!"
+Deck Images:
+  - "/assets/images/image.jpg"
+  - "/assets/images/image-1.jpg"
+  - "/assets/images/image-2.jpg"
+Deck Text: "Introduced in 2024 our new log-fired barrel sauna is set to enhance your experience at our site!
+Available for hire for three-hour sessions (for guests staying with us) or enjoy this on our new spa days.
+This unique sauna provides the perfect opportunity to relax and unwind while enjoying stunning views.
+Positioned at the highest point of the site, you'll be treated to breathtaking far-reaching vistas over Exton Park.\n\nIn addition to the sauna, we offer a cold outdoor shower for those looking to embrace the benefits of hot and cold therapy.
+And coming in 2025, we will feature a cold outdoor plunge in a charming Victorian bath, adding another element to your wellness experience. \n\nThe location is also perfect for witnessing the most incredible sunsets, so we highly recommend booking an evening session to truly make the most of this magical experience.
+Treat yourself to a moment of tranquillity and let nature rejuvenate your spirit!"
+Brook Images:
+  - "/assets/images/image.jpg"
+  - "/assets/images/image-1.jpg"
+  - "/assets/images/image-2.jpg"
+Brook Text: "Introduced in 2024 our new log-fired barrel sauna is set to enhance your experience at our site!
+Available for hire for three-hour sessions (for guests staying with us) or enjoy this on our new spa days.
+This unique sauna provides the perfect opportunity to relax and unwind while enjoying stunning views.
+Positioned at the highest point of the site, you'll be treated to breathtaking far-reaching vistas over Exton Park.\n\nIn addition to the sauna, we offer a cold outdoor shower for those looking to embrace the benefits of hot and cold therapy.
+And coming in 2025, we will feature a cold outdoor plunge in a charming Victorian bath, adding another element to your wellness experience. \n\nThe location is also perfect for witnessing the most incredible sunsets, so we highly recommend booking an evening session to truly make the most of this magical experience.
+Treat yourself to a moment of tranquillity and let nature rejuvenate your spirit!"
+Meadow Images:
+  - "/assets/images/image.jpg"
+  - "/assets/images/image-1.jpg"
+  - "/assets/images/image-2.jpg"
+Meadow Text: "Introduced in 2024 our new log-fired barrel sauna is set to enhance your experience at our site!
+Available for hire for three-hour sessions (for guests staying with us) or enjoy this on our new spa days.
+This unique sauna provides the perfect opportunity to relax and unwind while enjoying stunning views.
+Positioned at the highest point of the site, you'll be treated to breathtaking far-reaching vistas over Exton Park.\n\nIn addition to the sauna, we offer a cold outdoor shower for those looking to embrace the benefits of hot and cold therapy.
+And coming in 2025, we will feature a cold outdoor plunge in a charming Victorian bath, adding another element to your wellness experience. \n\nThe location is also perfect for witnessing the most incredible sunsets, so we highly recommend booking an evening session to truly make the most of this magical experience.
+Treat yourself to a moment of tranquillity and let nature rejuvenate your spirit!"
+Parking Images:
+  - "/assets/images/image.jpg"
+  - "/assets/images/image-1.jpg"
+  - "/assets/images/image-2.jpg"
+Parking Text: "Introduced in 2024 our new log-fired barrel sauna is set to enhance your experience at our site!
+Available for hire for three-hour sessions (for guests staying with us) or enjoy this on our new spa days.
+This unique sauna provides the perfect opportunity to relax and unwind while enjoying stunning views.
+Positioned at the highest point of the site, you'll be treated to breathtaking far-reaching vistas over Exton Park.\n\nIn addition to the sauna, we offer a cold outdoor shower for those looking to embrace the benefits of hot and cold therapy.
+And coming in 2025, we will feature a cold outdoor plunge in a charming Victorian bath, adding another element to your wellness experience. \n\nThe location is also perfect for witnessing the most incredible sunsets, so we highly recommend booking an evening session to truly make the most of this magical experience.
+Treat yourself to a moment of tranquillity and let nature rejuvenate your spirit!"
 layout: the-grounds
 ---